vKxni/psglx/README.md

 ## 👩🏻‍🏫 Information
 > Versions
-* You **need** OTP Version 23 or higher.
-Latest Version is fine too, just not below 23/22.
+* You **need** the OTP Version of 23 or higher.
+Latest Version is fine too, just nothing below 23/22.

 > Deployment
 * You do not need to push the commands, it is automatically done once you run the bot.